jphaupt/phdthesis_haupt/feedback/andreas_defence.md

 > * Eq.
 1.9 is not consistent with its later use in 2.32/2.33.

-I think I was confusing chemist/physicist notation here, should definitely change here
+I think I was confusing chemist/physicist notation here, should definitely change here. changed to match 2.32/2.33

 > * In 1.3 it would be better to explicitly require that the spectrum of H must be bounded  from below, otherwise the variation method does not work (e.g. Dirac operator).